cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/statiqdev/Statiq.Framework - found Wyam (the older version of this) accidentally thru an older Scott Hanselman post https://www.hanselman.com/blog/ExploringWyamANETStaticSiteContentGenerator.aspx and thought it might be worth review - I haven't looked at too much static site generation code so this could be useful.

 ## Notes

+7/30/2020

+Added Json import and export for the Menu Links and Tag Exclusions so that the Json information on the site is complete - I am still convinced the Json Files from a nice part of a layered backup strategy - looking at the Json again and thinking about backup made me realize that if the settings file was split into public and private that the public part could be tracked in the db and copied to the site which would facilitate triggering generation based on changes to the settings and backing up the settings.

+Worked on LinkUrl validation and validation indicator.

+Added Excel export for the diagnostics and changed the Excel naming convention (with the files all saved into the temp directory the date is now first - I think this is a no win where depending on your needs this will quickly be wrong but I think this is a better default - worth noting too that since the files open automatically there is a good chance for the user to save the file where and how they want).

+Added a clean up routine for the Log db to only keep a couple of months worth of logs.

+Changed the temp file clean up to 28 days - there is a chance that a user could have files unexpectedly deleted which I don't like, but unsure whether letting files build up forever is ok?
+Maybe now that the files are default date sorted?

+Changed the Main Form commands to the newer style.

 7/29/2020